tferic/totemomail-api/README.md

 ## Requirements
 On Totemomail, the Admin REST API needs to be enabled, as it is disabled by default.
 Login to the Totemomail Administration GUI as administrator, go to "Settings - Modules" and change the value of "totemo.modules.adminapi.enabled" to "true".
 Apply changes and restart Totemomail.
-The Admin REST API should not be listening on Port 8444.
+The Admin REST API should now be listening on port 8444.
 If the Admin REST API needs to be accessed from remote (e.g. an administrator's browser), the local firewall and zone firewall would have to allow TCP port 8444.

 ## Scripts